Michigan Solar Panels

 Michigan Area Utility Providers

-Michigan’s three major utilities — Consumers Energy, DTE Energy, and Indiana Michigan Power — each charge different rates.
-Based on 2023 data (the most recent available), most Michigan households pay above the national average of 16.0¢ per kWh.
+Michigan’s four major utilities — Consumers Energy, DTE Energy, Great Lakes Energy, and Indiana Michigan Power — each charge different rates.
+The chart below compares their 2023 electricity rates to the 2023 national average of 16.0¢ per kWh.

 Michigan Utilities Electricity Rates